EventKit/pelias-gndb/README.md

 The following are all *optional*:

-  * `datapath`: the path to GNDB data.
+  * `datapath`: the path to Geograhic Names data.
 Defaults to a directory inside the importer.
   * `countryCode`: the two digit ([GEC](http://geonames.nga.mil/gns/html/countrycodes.html))
 		(formerly FIPS PUB 10-4) country code for the country for which data will be downloaded and imported.
 Use `ALL` for all countries.